MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-delete-items-public-folder.md

 ---
 title: Can't delete items from public folder
-description: Items in a public folder are still present after being deleted using Outlook on the web.
+description: Items in a public folder persist after you try to delete them in Outlook on the web.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm